Dev Sanyal: Career

+Sanyal had a 32-year career with BP plc globally.
 From 2007 to 2011, he was Group Treasurer and Chair of BP Investment Management.
-Between 2003 and 2007, Dev Sanyal served as the CEO of Air BP International, and from 1999 to 2002, Dev Sanyal was CEO of BP Eastern Mediterranean.
+During this period, he led the company's financial defence during the Deepwater Horizon incident.
+Between 2003 and 2007, Sanyal served as the CEO of Air BP International, and from 1999 to 2002, Sanyal was CEO of BP Eastern Mediterranean.
+He has extensive experience in trading, business development and managing large-scale operations.